The Benefits of Revocable Living Trusts

 Is It More Expensive to Set Up a Trust Than a Will?

-It will probably cost more initially to set up a well-drafted living trust than to have just a stand-alone will prepared.
-One reason is that a living trust usually has more provisions because it deals with issues while you are living as well as after you pass on.
-A a will only deals with issues after have died.
+Setting up a well-drafted living trust may cost more initially than having just a stand-alone will prepared.
+One reason is that a living trust usually has more provisions because it deals with issues while you are living as well as after you pass away.
+A will only deals with issues after you have died.

 When comparing costs, remember that the true cost of a will includes the following:

-• a possible conservatorship if you become incapacitated, and
+- a possible conservatorship or guardianship if you become incapacitated, and

 Should I Be Aware of Any Other Disadvantages of a Revocable Living Trust?

-• If you have a professional trustee, there may be additional costs associated with administering the trust.
+- If you have a professional trustee, additional costs may be associated with administering the trust because the trustee will require compensation.

 Let’s say you acquire a new asset after initially setting up the trust.
-However, you forget to update its title document to reflect the name of the trust before your death.
+However, you forgot to update the title document to reflect the name of the trust before your death.
 That asset may then be subject to probate.
-Learn more about how a pour-over will may be a good safeguard in such a case.
+Learn why a pour-over will is therefore required as a safeguard in such a case.

 Consult With an Estate Planning Attorney